jsim2010/partite/strategy.md

 approve an amendment

 - Roles: `executor`
-- Outcome:

-> TODO: Does this create a new version of the contract?
-Does this trigger a process for updating the strategy?
+- Outcome: `Creates an issue from applying the revision to the contract.`

 reject an amendment